 Who We Are

-All homeless persons have the right to shelter service regardless of political or religious beliefs. ethno-cultural background, (dis)ability, gender identity and/or sexual orientation.
+Equity, Inclusivity & Acceptance – we believe that all youth have the right to services and support regardless of political, religious beliefs, ethno-cultural background, (dis)ability, gender identity and/or sexual orientation.

 Background & Function

 - Youth Haven began in 1987, when a group of concerned citizens realized there was nowhere in Barrie for a youth experiencing homelessness to go for shelter.
 They began taking kids into their homes, and quickly realized that the need required a better response.

 - In 1990, we were incorporated and received our charitable status, and opened our first location on Dunlop Street W. The first facility housed 6 youth, with almost all the food and items coming from donations.

 - We then moved to a house on Toronto Street, where we continued to grow and serve more youth, and provide more services.